Our History

 Ready4Work graduates help with the BP Deepwater Horizon oil spill cleanup.

-We were instrumental in development of Project Open Door – Jax Chamber’s Ban-the-Box initiative to encourage employers to delay criminal background inquiries to the interview process which encouraged other cities around the nation to implement more equal hiring practices for people with a criminal history.
+Operation New Hope was instrumental in development of Project Open Door – Jax Chamber’s Ban-the-Box initiative to encourage employers to delay criminal background inquiries to the interview process which encouraged other cities around the nation to implement more equal hiring practices for people with a criminal history.
 Jacksonville was one of the first chambers to do so, earning White House recognition.

-We were instrumental in development of Project Open Door – Jax Chamber’s Ban-the-Box initiative to encourage employers to delay criminal background inquiries to the interview process which encouraged other cities around the nation to implement more equal hiring practices for people with a criminal history.
+Operation New Hope was instrumental in development of Project Open Door – Jax Chamber’s Ban-the-Box initiative to encourage employers to delay criminal background inquiries to the interview process which encouraged other cities around the nation to implement more equal hiring practices for people with a criminal history.
 Jacksonville was one of the first chambers to do so, earning White House recognition.

 Operation New Hope’s CEO and Founder, Kevin Gay, was invited to the White House on two different occasions.
 This included the White House Summit on Prisoner Reentry and working with legislators to advance the First Step Act.
 The First Step Act was a bill credited as having the potential for the most far-reaching overhaul of the criminal justice system – later signed into law by President Trump.
 The success of the federal First Step Act, along with additional advocacy from Operation New Hope, paved the way for the passing of the Florida First Step Act, reforming the state’s prison and justice systems.